-The BCAAC has welcomed two new members, got a new website, given feedback on an unprecedented number of applications, and much more this year.
+The BCAAC has welcomed a new member, got a new website, given feedback on an unprecedented number of applications, and much more this year.

 Many thought that the coronavirus pandemic would bring a halt to the intensity of development and consultation going on in the Central London area.
 But far from it, developers have rather seized the opportunity to table seemingly each and every proposal they have been considering for a decade.
 At the time of writing, there are over 150 open planning applications within our remit.

 But while consultation with developers and Camden is our main raison-d’être, we have also been active in other departments.
 Two new members, Owen Ward and Sam Reed, have joined our ranks, while our website has been regenerated and expanded.
 We have created a new interactive map of our conservation areas, recently adding a live planning applications feature which is considerably faster than Camden’s own software.

 We have chosen a few of 2020’s most significant applications.

 By far the most controversial application this year has been the infamous Belgrove House, an incredible development opposite King’s Cross and St Pancras.

 Despite the developers having intentions to develop this site for over a decade, proposals were conveniently tabled and rapidly progressed starting with the emergence of the pandemic.